Performing Trade Studies Using Analyzer

 8. Click No when asked to save the study.

 You now know that for any given inclination, increasing orbit altitude will improve coverage.
 However, you must take into account the ground sampling resolution constraint for the Sensor () object.
-Using the Resolution page, you can change Sensor () object properties to permit greater viewing capabilities at higher altitudes.
+You can change Ice_Finder's () properties to permit greater viewing capabilities at higher altitudes.

 Select your Sensor () object input variables.